HF-2507

 2027-07-01

 Iowa HF 2507 establishes requirements for operators of conversational AI services — defined as publicly accessible AI systems whose primary purpose is simulating human conversation.
-The bill imposes heightened obligations when users are minors, including mandatory AI identity disclosure via persistent or recurring disclaimers, prohibitions on addictive reward mechanisms, and reasonable measures to prevent sexually explicit content, emotional dependency simulations, and deceptive human-like interactions.
-For all users, operators must disclose AI identity when a reasonable person could be misled, adopt suicide and self-harm response protocols with crisis referrals, and refrain from representing the service as providing licensed psychology or behavioral health services.
-Enforcement is exclusively through the attorney general, with civil penalties up to $1,000 per violation and a $500,000 cap per operator.
-No private right of action is created.
+Operators must disclose AI identity to minor account holders (via persistent disclaimer or session-start plus every-three-hours notice), prevent sexually explicit content and emotional dependency outputs directed at minors, offer privacy management tools for minors and their parents/guardians, adopt suicide and self-harm crisis referral protocols for all users, and refrain from misrepresenting their service as providing licensed psychology or behavioral health services.
+The bill is enforced exclusively by the Iowa Attorney General with civil penalties of up to $1,000 per violation (capped at $500,000 per operator) and injunctive relief; no private right of action is created.
+The bill applies July 1, 2027.

 Summary

 Iowa HF 2507 establishes requirements for operators of conversational AI services — defined as publicly accessible AI systems whose primary purpose is simulating human conversation.
-The bill imposes heightened obligations when users are minors, including mandatory AI identity disclosure via persistent or recurring disclaimers, prohibitions on addictive reward mechanisms, and reasonable measures to prevent sexually explicit content, emotional dependency simulations, and deceptive human-like interactions.
-For all users, operators must disclose AI identity when a reasonable person could be misled, adopt suicide and self-harm response protocols with crisis referrals, and refrain from representing the service as providing licensed psychology or behavioral health services.
-Enforcement is exclusively through the attorney general, with civil penalties up to $1,000 per violation and a $500,000 cap per operator.
-No private right of action is created.
+Operators must disclose AI identity to minor account holders (via persistent disclaimer or session-start plus every-three-hours notice), prevent sexually explicit content and emotional dependency outputs directed at minors, offer privacy management tools for minors and their parents/guardians, adopt suicide and self-harm crisis referral protocols for all users, and refrain from misrepresenting their service as providing licensed psychology or behavioral health services.
+The bill is enforced exclusively by the Iowa Attorney General with civil penalties of up to $1,000 per violation (capped at $500,000 per operator) and injunctive relief; no private right of action is created.
+The bill applies July 1, 2027.

 Enforcement & Penalties